 Horseradish is a common ingredient in so many meals.
 Still, if you’ve never shopped for it before, you might be wondering where is horseradish in the grocery store?.

-You can find horseradish in the produce section, the condiment aisle, or near the dips in your local store.
+You will find horseradish in the produce section, the condiment aisle, or near the dips in your local store.

 If you’re looking in the produce section, you’ll usually find horseradish near other roots, like ginger.
 Only go for fresh horseradish if you’re up for grating it yourself, though.
 Fresh is also a bit spicier than the other varieties.